faek72/web-authoring-portfolio-Andrii-Fostenko/planning.md

-I will create a portfolio website that demonstrates your practical web development skills and understanding of HTML and CSS fundamentals.
+My purpose of a portfolio website that demonstrates your practical web development skills and understanding of HTML and CSS fundamentals.
 You will build a multi-page website with consistent navigation and styling, creating a tangible artifact that showcases your capabilities.
+#On my first page of the site i will put an explanation of the purpose of my site right below the title of my site